 As a community-owned electric utility, the Town of Wake Forest provides exceptional customer service at the lowest reasonable cost.
 We also endeavor to ensure that all of our customers are served efficiently and treated fairly.
 That's why we are pleased to offer a number of customer-friendly programs and services.

 Wake Forest Power is one of 48 of the nation’s more than 2,000 public power utilities to earn Reliable Public Power ProviderTM (RP3) recognition from the American Public Power Association for providing consumers with the highest degree of reliable and safe electric service.

 Wake Forest has been a public power community since 1909.
 Learn about the benefits of being served by a public power utility.

-To have a tree inspected that may be threatening your service or the Town's main electric lines, please contact 919-435-9570 or email Betty Pearce and request a work order.
+To have a tree inspected that may be threatening your service or the town's main electric lines, call 919-435-9570 or email Betty Pearce and request a work order.
 As the tree crew removes and trims lines, they chip the trees and limbs.
-If you would like to request mulch, please contact 919-435-9570 or email Betty Pearce.
+To request mulch, call 919-435-9570 or email Betty Pearce.